Photo by Claire Burke

-MICHELLE LIN (THEY/SHE) IS A POET, ARTIST, & CULTURAL WORKER.
+MICHELLE LIN (THEY/SHE) IS A VISUAL ARTIST, POET, & CULTURAL WORKER.

-Michelle Lin is an artist, cultural worker, and author of the poetry collection A House Made of Water (Sibling Rivalry Press, 2017).
-The firstborn daughter of Taiwanese immigrants, their poetry and art practice are rituals of grief and healing from the violence of patriarchy, capitalism, and American assimilation.
-Passionate about building loving, liberating spaces for diasporic artists of color, they co-host KSW's podcast "We Won't Move: A Living Archive" and direct the Artist Growth Program at ARTogether in Oakland.
+Michelle Lin is a visual artist, cultural worker, and author of the poetry collection A House Made of Water (Sibling Rivalry Press, 2017).
+Their writing and art practice are rituals of grief and healing from the violence of patriarchy, capitalism, assimilation, and living within the imperial core.
+Passionate about building liberatory spaces for diasporic and queer artists, they work as the Artist Growth Program Director at ARTogether and serve on the Advisory Councils for Vital Arts and Artists’ Adaptability Circles.

-They are the author of A House Made of Water (Sibling Rivalry Press, 2017), a lyrical examination about the inheritance of stories and cyclical nature of trauma.
+Michelle’s collection of poems, A House Made of Water (Sibling Rivalry Press, 2017), is a lyrical examination about the inheritance of stories and cyclical nature of trauma.
 Their second manuscript The Year of the Horse is Dead was a finalist for the CSU Poetry Center Open Book Poetry Competition.
 Her poetry has been published in over 30 literary journals, and was anthologized in Bettering American Poetry, a book series seeking to dismantle the gatekeeping, tokenization, and marginalization of poets of color.

 Michelle has taught literary art workshops through the United States of Asian America Festival, LEAPs summer program, Gluck Fellows Program for the Arts, Young Writer's Institute, and the University of Pittsburgh.
 They have performed their poetry at Lamba Lit Fest, Asian American Writer’s Workshop, San Jose Poetry Festival, Berkeley Poetry Festival, San Francisco’s Litquake, the Bryant Park Reading Series, and more.